Canary release

 | Full Release | 100% | 0% | Release completed |

-- Closely monitor key metrics such as error rate and response time for the new version.
+- Closely monitor key metrics of the new version, such as error rate and response time

-- Prepare a rapid rollback plan to ensure business stability
+- Prepare a quick rollback plan to ensure business stability